Back to insights

 Harmonizing the voluntary carbon market in line with net-zero ambitions

 We respect the mitigation hierarchy proposed by the SBTi.
 At the same time, we see that overall emissions are still increasing globally and a vast amount of emissions have already accumulated in the atmosphere.
 It is thus critical to intensify and accelerate climate action.
-By simultaneously reducing value chain emissions, mitigating emissions beyond a corporate’s value chain (through avoidance and removal credits) and compensating for currently unavoidable emissions through investments in carbon removal technologies, corporates can leverage multiple angles at the same time to increase magnitude and speed of impact.
+By simultaneously reducing value chain emissions, mitigating emissions beyond a corporate’s value chain (through avoidance and removal credits), and compensating for currently unavoidable emissions through investments in carbon removal technologies, corporates can leverage multiple angles at the same time to increase magnitude and speed of impact.

 CEEZER advocates a harmonized view of the VCM to complete robust net-zero strategies and complement in-house reduction activities.
 In line with the IPCC’s Sixth Assessment Report, we acknowledge different emission reduction and removal options that must be orchestrated at pace to reach global climate goals required to prevent detrimental impacts on our planet and society.